netfoundry/mop/README.md

 1. Once ready to share you changes, push the changes up to github
 1. Create  a pull request to merge it to the master branch.

-!!! note
 The content changes can be viewed as it is updated, by running "mkdocs serve".
 It would be displayed at http://localhost:8000 by default.